 - To appreciate and advocate for diversity, equity and social justice as indicated in our campus priorities.

-All students are expected to register by the final registration date specified in the College calendars published on the Registrar's web site.
+All students are expected to register by the final registration date specified in the College calendars published on the Student Registration and Record Services web site.
 Exceptions to this procedure are rare and can be granted only by the associate dean of the appropriate school.
 A late fee will be charged for late registration transactions.

 Change of Major

 Qualified students who meet the academic criteria published in the College Catalog may apply for a new major.
 In addition to establishing academic criteria, such as grade point averages and standards to be met in prerequisite courses, some departments limit acceptances.
 Students who do not meet the criteria or who are not accepted due to a limited number of openings must select another major.
 Caution: Students remaining on a waiting list or as pre-majors after their sophomore year will jeopardize their eligibility for financial aid and potentially their time to degree completion.